bauwenst/TkTkT/src/tktkt/models/viterbi/_results.md

 considering all boundaries.

 Also notice the only two real BoundaryScoresAll results are *the same* regardless of LinearPT or PiecewisePT.
-What's more: they stay equal when varying the punishment, *and are equal across punishments*.
+What's more: they are *equal across punishments*.
 ```
 HFPointViterbi(BoundaryScoresAll(LinearPT(-0.25,+1)) + VocabularyConstraintExact)
     Pr: 0.5839858651568084